Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 ### <a name="step-4">Step 4: Specify Ground-Truth and Setup Object Labels</a>

 It is now time to tell each labeler added to the `Perception Camera` which objects it should label in the generated dataset.
 For instance, if your workflow is intended for generating frames and ground-truth for detecting chairs, your labelers would need to know that they should look for objects labeled "chair" within the scene.
 The chairs should in turn also be labeled "chair" in order to make them visible to the labelers.
-We will now learn how to set-up these configurations.
+We will now learn how to set up these configurations.

 You will notice each added labeler has a `Label Config` field.
 By adding a label configuration here you can instruct the labeler to look for certain labels within the scene and ignore the rest.
 To do that, we should first create label configurations.